-We are a party to a license agreement with Cordis, under which Cordis has granted us a worldwide, non-exclusive, royalty-bearing license to certain of its intellectual property related to the PRECISE® carotid stent for transcervical treatment of carotid artery disease with an intravascular stent for certain applications for accessing blood vessels through the neck and cervical area.
-Cardinal Health recently sold Cordis to private equity firm Hellman & Friedman LLC..
-This license agreement imposes, and we expect that any future license agreements will impose, certain diligence, royalty, and other obligations on us.
+We are a party to a license agreement with Cordis, under which Cordis has granted us a worldwide, non-exclusive, royalty-bearing license, without the right to sublicense, to certain of its intellectual property related to the PRECISE® carotid stent for transcervical treatment of carotid artery disease with an intravascular stent for certain applications for accessing blood vessels through the neck and cervical area.
+In August 2021, Cardinal Health sold Cordis to private equity firm Hellman & Friedman LLC.
+Our license agreement with Cordis imposes, and we expect that any future license agreements will impose, certain diligence, royalty, and other obligations on us.
 If we fail to comply with these obligations, our licensors, including Cordis, may have the right to reduce the scope of our rights or terminate these agreements, in which event we may not be able to develop and market any product that is covered by these agreements.
+If not extended, this license will expire on a country-by-country basis upon the expiration of all applicable Cordis patents - in certain countries, for example, our rights are expected to expire within the next few years.
 Termination of this license for failure to comply with such obligations or for other reasons, or reduction, elimination or expiration of our licensed rights under it or any other license or agreement, may result in our having to negotiate new or reinstated licenses on less favorable terms or our not having sufficient intellectual property rights to operate our business or cause us to enter into new licenses for different stents.
 The occurrence of such events could materially harm our business and financial condition.